-2. Currently, the Board does not assess an operating fee to FCUs with assets less than \$1 million.
+Second, the Board sought comment on changing the threshold below which FCUs are not required to pay an operating fee.
+Currently, the Board does not assess an operating fee to FCUs with assets less than \$1 million.
 This level was most recently adjusted in 2012 for the 2013 assessment.
 In the past, the Board has accounted for the ability of small FCUs to pay the fees by exempting those under this threshold from paying any fee.
-In light of growth in total FCU assets, and of consolidation among FCUs, the Board is interested in understanding what factors it might consider when adjusting this threshold.
-For example, growth in the credit union system since 2012 would suggest an exemption threshold of approximately \$1,500,000.
-Alternatively, the FCU Act establishes that FCUs with less than \$10,000,000 in assets do not have to apply Generally Accepted
+In light of growth in total FCU assets, and of consolidation among FCUs, the Board sought comment on what factors it might consider when adjusting this threshold.
+The Board provided the following table to inform the public of the potential impact of raising the exemption threshold to various levels above the current \$1 million threshold: